lib-x/xstr/README.md

 -  It's public domain
 -  You can access the internal string using `*str` instead of having to do `get_val(str)` or `str.val`
 -  Mostly compatible with C90/C89, not just C99
--  Consistent, simple error handling.
-All functions return an `x_error_t`.
+-  Consistent, simple interface.
+All functions take `dest` as the first argument and return an `x_error_t`.

 ## Why not to use this library: